RE+ Booth Planning

 An RE+ booth should organize solar modules, battery storage displays, inverters, EV charging visuals, energy dashboards, demo counters, and meeting space around a clear technical story.
 At LVCC, most exhibitors need a 20x20, 20x30, or 30x40 layout with power access, cable routing, freight timing, drayage, and installation planning.

-RE+ 2026 brings solar, energy storage, hydrogen, EV infrastructure, microgrid, wind, and grid technology exhibitors to Las Vegas Convention Center for one of North America’s most important clean energy trade shows.
-For exhibitors, the booth often needs to explain complex systems quickly: solar modules, battery cabinets, inverter displays, EV charging units, grid software, and infrastructure-scale solutions must be organized in a way that buyers can understand before a technical conversation begins.
+RE+ brings solar, energy storage, hydrogen, EV infrastructure, microgrid, wind, and grid technology exhibitors to the Las Vegas Convention Center.
+Booth planning needs to make complex systems easier to understand, from solar modules and battery cabinets to inverter displays, EV charging units, grid software, and infrastructure-scale solutions.

 RE+ exhibitors should choose booth size based on product scale, technical demo needs, meeting flow, storage, electrical requirements, and how much hardware needs to be displayed.
 Solar panels, battery cabinets, inverter samples, EV charging units, and monitoring dashboards often need more space than standard product displays.